mpascucci/ASTapp/_site/index.md

 <!-- # Image acquisition protocol for AST analysis # -->

 # Introduction #
-This document guides you throught the process of acquiring good quality AST (Antimicrobial Susceptibility Testing) images with a smartphone or a tablet.
+This document guides you thought the process of acquiring good quality AST (Antimicrobial Susceptibility Testing) images with a smartphone or a tablet.

 # <a name="sec:examples"></a> Examples #